Carbon Uptake of Concrete Masonry

 Correctly applying this attribute in life cycle accounting would show the actual impact of concrete is substantially less than has been commonly reported.
 The Global Carbon Project, 11 November 20225, reports global cement emissions for 2021 at 1.67 GtCO2, but also reports "cement carbonation" at -0.84 GtCO2, reducing the net cement emissions to 0.83 GtCO2.

-So, while typical narratives repeat the "cement is 8% of global emissions", the reality is 4.5%, and accounting for carbonation reduces cement's global percentage to 2.2%.
+So, while typical narratives repeat the "cement is 8% of global emissions" mantra, the reality is 4.5%, and accounting for carbonation reduces cement's global percentage to 2.2%.
 The U.S. portion is 0.11%.
 For more details, see Timber and Concrete Emissions: The Inequalities in GHG Reporting.

 Concrete masonry units (CMU), with its various textures, has carbon absorption rates much higher than that of wet-cast concrete.
 CMU is installed using mortar, which has also been shown to have high carbon uptake rates.

-A recent ASTM paper, Conceptual Test Protocols for Measuring Carbon Sequestration of Manufactured Dry-Cast Concrete Products6, investigated the carbon sequestration of CMU in just the weeks following manufacture.
-The findings demonstrated substantial absorption of atmospheric CO2 in a short period of time.
+A 2022 ASTM paper, Conceptual Test Protocols for Measuring Carbon Sequestration of Manufactured Dry-Cast Concrete Products6, investigated the carbon sequestration of CMU in just the weeks following manufacture.
+Additional tests were conducted at the 2-year mark after production7.

-To put the 26-week value in perspective, convert the 2.12 lb/cu ft into a wall area context at square feet:
+To put the 2-year value in perspective, convert the 2.93 lb/cu ft into a wall area context at square feet:

 100,000 sq. ft. example wall area of a project

-64,395 lbs. of absorbed/sequestered CO2 in the first 26 weeks after CMU manufacture
+89,124 lbs. of absorbed/sequestered CO2 in the first 2-years after CMU manufacture

-Note that with CMU’s very low cement content, relative to wet-cast concrete, the more than half-pound per unit offset of impact is considerable.
-Especially when you consider at 26 weeks, its lifespan is just beginning.
+Note that with CMU's very low cement content, relative to wet-cast concrete, the more than half-pound per unit offset of impact is considerable.
+Especially when you consider at 2-years, its lifespan is just beginning.

 There's More to Concrete Masonry